 - The responding spouse was personally served in the state of Colorado

 Sometimes, the court will be able to divide assets located in the state even without a waiver or service within the state.
-There are also interstate procedures that may be employed in some cases to address child support from an out of state parent but the procedures can be complex and will not apply in every situation
+There are also interstate procedures that may be employed in some cases to address child support from an out-of-state parent but the procedures can be complex and will not apply in every situation

 3. Home State Requirement (for children only)

 If there are children involved in the divorce, and one or both of the parents live out of state, there is an additional requirement known as the “home state requirement” that may come into play.
-This requirement is complex but in general if the parents reside in different states, for Colorado to hear a case involving children, the children must have lived in Colorado for at least 181 days before filing the custody action or Petition for Dissolution of Marriage.
+This requirement is complex but in general, if the parents reside in different states, for Colorado to hear a case involving children, the children must have lived in Colorado for at least 181 days before filing the custody action or Petition for Dissolution of Marriage.
 If the child is younger than 6 months, the home state is where the child lived from birth.

-Colorado is a “No-Fault” Divorce State
+Denver, Colorado is a “No-Fault” Divorce State

 There are many factors that can affect the timeline of a divorce, such as whether you and your spouse are able to reach an agreement on all the important issues, or if you need to go to trial.
 If you have minor children, there are also additional steps that need to be taken to protect their best interests.

 The first thing to know is that there is a 91-day waiting period from the date the non-filing spouse receives the divorce papers.
-This waiting period is required by Colorado law and is the time when parties are required to collect and exchange financial information, and engage in efforts to reach agreed resolutions.
+This waiting period is required by Colorado law and is the time when parties are required to collect and exchange financial information and engage in efforts to reach agreed resolutions.

 Once the paperwork has been filed, your spouse will have to respond.
 If they do not respond within the required time frame, you can move forward with what’s called a “default” divorce.